SwatiMishraMD/SwatiMishraMD/README.md

 - 👋 Hi, I’m @SwatiMishraMD
 - 👀 I’m interested in learning Python
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on begginer Python projects
+- 💞️ I’m looking to host my code here
-- 📫 How to reach me - enail - swatimishra22oct@gmail.com
+- 📫 How to reach me - email - swatimishra22oct@gmail.com

 <!---
 SwatiMishraMD/SwatiMishraMD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.